just4give/raspi-dexter-lex-ai/README.md

 rather you would like to initiate the conversation when you say a wake word, same as you say "alexa" to start talking to your Amazon Echo devices.

+Once you have installed all the softwares following above link , clone this repo (https://github.com/just4give/raspi-dexter-lex-ai.git) to your Raspberry pi /home/pi directory.

 Along with your lex client , you need to run a nodejs express server which will expose one REST API.
 Your lambda function ( which is invoked by Lex Bot to fullfill the request) will call this API asking Raspberry Pi to capture an image and load to S3 bucket.